ETAAcademy/ETAAcademy-Audit/Articles/04_Cosmos_Security.md

 ## 2. IBC: Interchain Security and Cross-Chain Communication

 In addressing blockchain scalability, different ecosystems propose varying approaches.
 Solana advocates for a monolithic chain capable of handling all transactions, including data availability and execution.
 Ethereum prefers a modular architecture, separating layers such as execution, data availability, and consensus, exemplified by Layer-2 rollups.
-Cosmos offers an alternative solution by implementing horizontal scalability through multiple independent application-specific chains (app-chains) connected via tools like Tendermint, Cosmos SDK, and the Inter-Blockchain Communication (IBC) protocol.
+Cosmos addresses scalability by combining **horizontal scalability** through parallel app-specific blockchains with **vertical scalability** via optimized consensus and performance, using tools like Tendermint, Cosmos SDK, and IBC.

-Cosmos combines **horizontal scalability** (multiple parallel blockchains) with **vertical scalability** (consensus and application optimization), addressing blockchain's scalability challenges.

-- **Tendermint**: A foundational layer in the Cosmos ecosystem, Tendermint ensures fast transaction finality and robust consensus via a Byzantine Fault Tolerance (BFT) algorithm.
-- **Cosmos SDK**: A framework for building application-specific blockchains, enabling rapid development and interoperability via IBC.
-- **IBC Protocol**: The cornerstone of Cosmos' cross-chain ecosystem, facilitating secure data transfers and asset exchanges across blockchains.

 ### IBC: Enabling Secure Cross-Chain Communication